Rahaf-Mansour/OrderedDithering/README.md

 # Ordered Dithering

-This repository contains a C++ program for performing ordered dithering on an image, resulting in a new file that contains the resulting image in black and white colors.
+This repository contains a C++ program for performing ordered dithering on an image, resulting in a new file that contains the resulting image in black and white colors (as small dots).
 Ordered dithering is a technique used in image processing to reduce the number of colors in an image while maintaining visual quality by simulating additional colors through dither patterns.

 ## Features